-22. Assets and Liabilities Held for Sale and Discontinued Operations
+22. Discontinued Operations

 Quadrant

 On December 18, 2013, the Company sold the assets and liabilities of its Quadrant product line for a cash consideration of \$20,000,000 less working capital and customary adjustments.
 All monies in escrow and the final working capital adjustments were received during the year ended December 31, 2014.